Urrós (Mogadouro)

-Urrós is a civil parish of the municipality of Mogadouro, with 32,47 km² of area and 250 inhabitants (2021 census).
+Urrós (/pt/) (Ruolos, /mwl/) is a civil parish of the municipality of Mogadouro, with 32,47 km² of area and 250 inhabitants (2021 census).

 Topography

 Located on the right bank of the Douro River, as it enters Portugal surrounded by small valleys, the parish of Urrós is twenty kilometers from the town of Mogadouro.
 Its frontier character, together with its rugged geography, has marked its character and evolution throughout history.

 Ribeirinhos do Douro is located to the east, Algoso and Matela to the north, Travanca to the west, and Brunhozinho and Bemposta to the south.

 Some authors say that its name has a topographical origin, while others suggest that it was owned by the Muslim Oborrós in 1019.
+Contradicted by the fact that the name of the village in Mirandese is Ruolos.
 The name of Urros appears differently in various documents: Urros (840), Duros, Durros, Huros, Orrio (in the Foral of 1182).
 In the 14th and 15th centuries it appears as Orge, Ordo, Orgho and Orio, possibly derived from barley.
 Other authors say that its name derives from the fact that the parish sits on a small plateau, between two streams, with small, sloping valleys.